spucman/container-juggler/README.md

 Because this project is using go modules you have to use at least go version 1.11

+To lint it locally you have to install [golangci-lint](https://github.com/golangci/golangci-lint)

 ## TODOS

 - [x] ~~detect required extra-hosts by diffing all-scenario with current-scenario~~